 Just because you can collect two times the monthly rent in a security deposit doesn’t mean you should.
 You want to collect enough that you’re feeling protected.
 If the tenant moves out and leaves behind property damage, you want to be able to pay for it.
 If they sneak out before the end of the lease term, that deposit can be used for unpaid rent.
 So, it should be substantial enough to cover your potential losses.
 But, you don’t want to chase away highly qualified tenants by requiring an absurdly high security deposit.
 Most landlords ask for the equivalent of one month’s rent.

 Conduct a Thorough Move-In Inspection

 The move-in inspection actually has a huge impact on the tenant’s security deposit and the way you handle its return.
-Your inspection needs to accurately and thoroughly document the condition of your Sonoma County rental property.
+Your inspection needs to accurately and thoroughly document the condition of your Healdsburg rental property.
 It should include hundreds of pictures that reflect how every detail looks.
 Take pictures of the doors and the floors and even the ceilings and the inside of appliances.
 When tenants move out, you’ll use this inspection report to determine whether anything was damaged.
 It’s important that this inspection is thorough.

 Returning the Security Deposit

 Before your tenants move out, you’re required to offer them a pre-move out inspection.
 You’ll walk through the property with them and point out any issues that may result in their security deposit being charged.
 If they haven’t cleaned the property to the standards you’ve outlined in your lease agreement, let them know they’ll have to do that before they leave.
 Point out any areas that might result in a charge to the deposit.
 Perhaps an appliance isn’t working or the screens have been removed from the windows.
 Take your move-in inspection report with you so you can show them where there are problems.